Allen-Synthesis/EuroPi/software/contrib/conway.md

 - `cv1`: outputs 0-10V depending on the percentage of the field occupied by living cells
 - `cv2`: outputs 0-10V depending on the ratio between the number of new births and the current population
 - `cv3`: outputs 0-10V depending on the ratio between the number of deaths in the most recent generation and the current population
-- `cv4`: outputs a 5V gate signal if the number of births in the last generation was greater than the number of deaths
+- `cv4`: outputs a 5V gate every generation
-- `cv5`: outputs a 5V gate signal if the number of deaths in the last generation was greater than the number of births
+- `cv5`: outputs a 5V gate signal if the number of births in the last generation was greater than the number of deaths
 - `cv6`: outputs a 5V gate signal if the field has reached a point of stasis

 ## Stasis Detection